Inside: A super moist applesauce bread recipe.

 This is a quick bread that you can make in just minutes!
 All you need to do is put all your wet ingredients in one bowl, all your dry ingredients in another bowl, and mix them together.

-Being super moist helps this cake to keep for several days at room temperature.
 The applesauce doesn’t provide a very strong apple flavor, though, so I like to add dried apples to make it more intense.
 Even without them, this cake is delicious, boasting a wonderful delicate flavor.

 Not only this bread is delicious, but it’s quite healthy and low in fat.
 Plus, with a few substitutions, you can make it even healthier.
 For example, you can replace 1/2 cup of the all-purpose flour with whole-wheat flour (which will result in heavier and denser texture), use reduced fat yogurt, and reduce the amount of sugar to 1/2 cup.